frncp/InQueue/README.md

 - *static/images/muscle.png* made by <a href="https://www.flaticon.com/authors/darius-dan" title="Darius Dan">Darius Dan</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
 - *static/images/logout.png* made by <a href="https://www.flaticon.com/authors/pixel-perfect" title="Pixel perfect">Pixel perfect</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
 - *static/images/down-arrow.png* made by <a href="https://smashicons.com/" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
+- *inqueue.svg* drawed from references by Maria Pollasto

 ## Authors
 The authors of this project are